yogeshwaranm-turing/amazon-agentic/envs/hr_payroll/tools/interface_5/policy.md

 - Bonuses logged must cite a contract, a justification, and must not exceed configured caps without override approval.

-- Workers should not be removed from an organization if they have active contracts or open financial tasks.

 - Submitting invoice payments must confirm invoice approval status and must attach a payment method.

 - Contract updates must not change the associated organization and should preserve historical rate tracking.